 American Express Business Explorer credit card: the verdict

-In terms of earning frequent flyer points, the new AMEX Business Explorer credit card stacks up nicely for big-spending businesses with the highest ongoing 'everyday' earning rate of any AMEX-issued business card, and a sizeable sign-up bonus plus a reasonable retention bonus for those eligible.
+In terms of earning frequent flyer points, the AMEX Business Explorer credit card stacks up nicely for big-spending businesses with the highest ongoing 'everyday' earning rate of any AMEX-issued business card, and a sizeable sign-up bonus plus a reasonable retention bonus for those eligible.

 However, smaller businesses could find themselves earning more points per dollar spent by using the AMEX Business Accelerator credit card instead: unlocking two frequent flyer points per dollar on most everyday spend, up to 100,000 points per year.